norswap/firestarter/README.md

 This will do the following:

-- Run anvil (local EVM node) at localhost:8545 with chain ID 1337 (this chain comes preconfigured in Metamask and other wallets as "Localhost")
+- Run anvil (local EVM node) at localhost:8545 with chain ID 1337 (this chain comes pre-configured in Metamask and other wallets as "Localhost")
 - Run the NextJS dev command (web server + live reload)
 - Deploy the contracts to the local node